 What is the result of this negative indoctrination?
 During the past few decades per capita alcohol consumption in the U.S. has declined.
 However, the number of problem drinkers continues to rise, especially in younger age groups.

-This trend contradicts the notion that reducing the overall consumption of alcohol will result in fewer alcohol problems.
-Nevertheless, this panacea is widely promoted in the public-health field.
-Doing something meaningful about alcohol abuse requires a more profound intervention than “sin taxes” and restricted hours of operation.
+This trend contradicts the notion that reducing the overall drinking will result in fewer alcohol problems.
+But this idea is widely promoted in the public health field.
+Doing something meaningful about alcohol abuse requires a more profound intervention than “sin taxes” and fewer hours of selling.
 It requires cultural and attitudinal changes.

 We Can Do Better

 We can do better than we are.
 After all, we once did do better.
 In eighteenth-century America drinking took place more in a communal context than it does now.
 Per capita consumption was 2-3 times current levels.
-However, drinking problems were rare and loss of control was absent from contemporary descriptions of drunkenness.
-We can recover the balance and good sense our founding fathers and mothers showed with alcohol.
+However, drinking problems were rare and loss of control was absent from descriptions of drunkenness.
+We can recover the balance and good sense our founders showed with alcohol.